 Preparation For The K3 Visa Interview

 The above listed questions are not going to be the same for everyone, however, the underlying purpose of the interview will be the same.
-Preparing for the interview should not be about rehearsing information, it should begin with having prepared all of the petitions, applications, and supplemental information correctly, completely, and honestly.
+Preparing for the interview should not be about rehearsing information, it should begin with having prepared all the petitions, applications, and supplemental information correctly, completely, and honestly.
 Please contact an experienced immigration attorney at Johnson and Masumi to assist you through this process.